AglayaSukhobskaya/FirstProject/README.md

 Digital Library API
 ========
-Web-service that transfers the library to electronic accounting of books.

-Librarians have the ability to register new readers, lend them books, and release books (after the reader returns the book back to the library).
-Also, librarians can add new books to the system, edit existing ones or delete them.

-Readers can access all available books sorted by release year.
-They can also search for the desired book by the initial letters of the book name.
+A web application that simulates the work of an digital library.

+The library contains a collection of books.
+You can get a list of all registered books or perform a simple CRUD operation with each of the books.

+Users are registered in the library.
+You can also add your own user, delete or edit an existing one.

+The page of a specific book contains information about whether this book is currently available or is taken by someone.
+If the book is available, you can assign it to one of the users.
-It also takes into account the delay of the book by the reader.
-If more than 10 days have passed since the book was accepted by the reader, it will automatically be highlighted in red on the user's page.
+The user's page shows the books he has borrowed.
+If a book was borrowed more than 10 days ago, it will be highlighted in red.

 Running the application
 ========